 On 03/27/2018 RYAN S CASKEY filed a Personal Injury - Other Personal Injury lawsuit against LA FITNESS.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are GEORGINA T. RIZK, KRISTIN S. ESCALANTE and MARK A. BORENSTEIN.
+The Judges overseeing this case are GEORGINA T. RIZK, KRISTIN S. ESCALANTE, MARK A. BORENSTEIN and SERENA R. MURILLO.
 The case status is Pending - Other Pending.

 Pending - Other Pending